JavaAIDev/llm-agent-spec/README.md

 It defines request/response models of interacting with LLM agents.

-It also provides an adapter for using these models in Spring AI.
+It also provides adapters for using these models in Spring AI and Google Agent Development Kit.